VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-16-You-doing-you-does-not-insipre-me-to-do-me.md

 Elastagirl embodies representation, being minority (superhero), female, and bold enough to live openly as a superhero in a society that oppresses them.
 It isn't stated explicitly, but the fact that Elastagirl is a superhero *and female* doubles her relatability for Voyd. <sup><sub>[Inverting the gender roles from "The Incredibles" (2004) was cool and good, making all the male characters easily duped wasn't.]</sub></sup>

 **'Diversity is Inspiring'**: Voyd says 'You doing *you*' will 'inspire me to do me'.
 Other people being themselves inspires me to be myself.
-Yay representation and diversity, they empower everyone.
+Yay representation and diversity, our differences empower everyone.
 **'Representation is Inspiring'**: Voyd means 'You doing *me*' will 'inspire me to do me'.
 Elastagirl is only a role-model insofar as Voyd can relate to her.
 That's because:

 **Representations of diversity can only inspiring when they're is relatable.** <sup><sub>[Logic: